Jeimer Candelario Player Props: Nationals vs. Guardians

 Jeimer Candelario At The Plate

-- Candelario has driven in a run in four games this year (30.8%), including two games with multiple runs batted in.
+- In four games this season (28.6%), Candelario has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.